cratera/papers-game/LEARNINGS.md

   - A component with 🍝 code?
 Add a `TODO`.
   - No unit tests?
 Making it work is the first test you need.
   - Not sure what's the best place for something?
 Just do it and leave a `REVIEW`.
-  - Just have fun and don't be afraid to experiment.
+  - Remember to have fun and don't be afraid to experiment.